Syntax and Semantics of Linear Dependent Types: Semantics of ILDTT

 First, we translate the structural core of our syntax to the tautological notion of model.
-We will later prove this to be equivalent to the more intuitive notion of categorical model we referred to above.
+We later prove that this is equivalent to the more intuitive notion of categorical model referred to above.

-\begin{definition*}[Tautological model of ILDTT] With a (tautological) model $\widetilde{\mathbb{T}}$ of ILDTT, we shall mean the following. \begin{enumerate} \item We have a set $\mathrm{ICtxt}$, of which the elements will be interpreted as (dependent) contexts consisting of intuitionistic types.
+\begin{definition*}[Tautological model of ILDTT] By a (tautological) model $\widetilde{\mathbb{T}}$ of ILDTT, we mean the following. \begin{enumerate} \item We have a set $\mathrm{ICtxt}$, whose elements will be interpreted as (dependent) contexts consisting of intuitionistic types.
 Then, for all $\Delta\in\mathrm{ICtxt}$, we have a set $\mathrm{LType}(\Delta)$ of linear types and a set $\mathrm{LCtxt}(\Delta)$ of linear contexts (multisets of linear types) in the context $\Delta$.
 For each $\Delta$, $\Xi\in\mathrm{LCtxt}(\Delta)$, and each $A\in \mathrm{LType}(\Delta)$, we have a set $\mathrm{LTerm}(\Delta,\Xi,A)$ of (linear) terms of $A$ in context $\Delta;\Xi$.
 On all these sets, judgemental equality is interpreted by equality of elements, taking into account $\alpha$-conversion for terms.
-(The means that, if we construct a model from the syntax, we devide out judgemental equality on the syntactic objects.)
-This takes care of the -Eq rules, the rules expressing that judgemental equality is an equivalence relation, and the rules relating typing and judgemental equality.
+(This means that, if we construct a model from the syntax, we divide out judgemental equality on the syntactic objects.)
+This handles the -Eq rules, the rules expressing that judgemental equality is an equivalence relation, and the rules relating typing and judgemental equality.

-\item C-Emp says that $\mathrm{ICtxt}$ has a distinguished element $\cdot$ and that $\mathrm{LType}(\cdot)$ has a distinguished element $\cdot$.
+\item C-Emp says that $\mathrm{ICtxt}$ has a distinguished element $\cdot$ and that $\mathrm{LCtxt}(\cdot)$ has a distinguished element $\cdot$.

 \item Int-C-Ext says that for all $\Delta\in\mathrm{ICtxt}$ and $A\in\mathrm{LType}(\Delta)$, we can form a context $\Delta.{A}\in\mathrm{ICtxt}$, and that we have a function $\mathrm{LCtxt}(\Delta)\ra{}\mathrm{LCtxt}(\Delta.{A})$, introducing fake dependencies of the linear types on ${A}$.
 Int-Exch says that for two types in the same context, the order in which we append them to a context does not matter.